mollie/Sylius/doc/recurring.md

 ```

 #### 1.2.
 Gateway configuration
-Configuring **Recurring (cron)** subscriptions has to be configured similarly to "default" Mollie's gateway gateway.
+Configuring **Recurring (cron)** subscriptions has to be configured similarly to "default" Mollie's gateway.

 #### 1.3.
 Configuring product's variants
 In order to use recurring payments there has to be product (variant) that has to exist within order.